gacallea/cardanoRelatedStuff/NACG.md

 ### non-root service user ###

 Running a service exposed to the Internet, with a user who has a shell it is not a wise choice, to use an euphemism.
-This is why we are creating a dedicated user to run the service.
+This is why you are creating a dedicated user to run the service.
 This is also standard practice for services in Linux.
 Think of ```nginx```, for example.
 It has both a user and a group, directories, configurations, and some permissions; but it doesn't need neither a shell nor password.
 Because exposing a shell to the outside world is a security risk.
 This reduces the attack surface on the server.

 Make sure to replace ```<YOUR_POOL_USER>``` with your user name of choice, and take a note of it.
-You will be needing this username later in the guide when we configure ```systemd``` and the scripts.
+You will be needing this username later in the guide when you will configure ```systemd``` and the scripts.

 ```text
 useradd -c "user to run the pool" -m -d /home/<YOUR_POOL_USER> -s /sbin/nologin <YOUR_POOL_USER>